 When financing new or used equipment or trucks, most business owners choose between tow truck leasing or taking out a commercial loan.
 Both commercial truck financing options have their advantages, but the right fit depends on your business's size, cash flow, and long-term business goals.

-Leasing gives you lower upfront costs and predictable monthly payments, making it appealing for newer businesses or those looking to conserve cash.
+Leasing gives you lower up front costs and predictable monthly payments, making it appealing for newer businesses or those looking to conserve cash.
 On the other hand, loans provide full ownership, depreciation benefits, and often lower total costs over time.

 Let's say you're financing an $80,000 rollback.
 A typical loan with a 6% interest rate might carry a monthly payment of around $1,288.
 This is a significant chunk of change, but one that leads to full asset ownership once the truck is paid off.